 Let us talk about grips

 It is important to choose the right grips for your hands.
 Choosing a larger grip may strain the muscles in your hand.
 The smaller grip may just promote strain within your elbows and arms.
 You want something in between.
 Measure your playing hand before you go and buy.
 This measurement will indicate which size you need.

 The junior racket

 You never want to rush into buying the wrong racket.
 It will be a waste of time and money.
 First, the player needs to be able to hold the racket at their right side.
 This needs to be done at a comfortable level.
 Otherwise, the player’s technique will suffer.

 The player has to hold the racket at his or her side, with the racket stretching to the floor.
 This has to be done without any slouching.
 Slouching proves the racket is wrong.
 Most grips for a junior racket are about 4 inches.
 Now they can be adjusted if need be.

 The grip needs to be perfect and comfortable too, similar to buying a grown-up racket.

-When buying the material the junior player needs the aluminum one more.
+When buying the material the junior player needs the aluminium one more.
 The adult will need the graphite one.
-The aluminum is better for the junior player.
+The aluminium is better for the junior player.
 The junior player tends to be less-experienced.
 Do not pay out the extra for your junior player.
 They are not up for the challenge.
 Consider how you may feel.
 Junior tennis players need to grow into their craft, just as you did.